 If we look at the past, some popular sedans in our region include the Margalla (Swift Sedan/ Esteem), Baleno sedan, Liana, and Kizashi, all survived for a few years before being written off in history with no replacement whatsoever.
 However, it’s quite likely that the Ciaz, which happens to be the company’s most popular sedan yet, will suffer the same fate.

 When it first came out, the Suzuki Ciaz sedan was practically the market leader in its category.
-However, the company never updated the sedan and literally forgot about updating it.
+However, the company never updated the sedan and literally forgot about upgrading it.
 Launched in 2014, the Ciaz has been on the market for over 9 years now, but despite having a successful early years period, sales are currently underwhelming.
 It has already been discontinued in most markets (including Pakistan) but remains on sale in India and a few other markets where it sits at the very bottom of sales charts.
 In Middle Eastern markets, it was also marketed as the Toyota Belta, but it hasn’t been very successful there either.

 Related: Should Pak Suzuki Re-Introduce Margalla Nameplate in Pakistan?